-There are over 25 stops open for the tour, most will host a visual or performing artist.
+There were over 25 stops open for the tour, most hosted a visual or performing artist.
 The tour is self-guided: walk, pogo, bike or hop on our free shuttle bus.

 We invite you to be part of this event, presented by the Wilkinsburg Community Development Corporation, the Wilkinsburg Arts Council, the Office of Public Art, Neighborhood Allies, in partnership with Preservation Pittsburgh, the Pittsburgh History and Landmarks Foundation, Wilkinsburg Historical Society, Pittsburgh Urban Christian School, and the Rotary Club of Wilkinsburg/Rotary Square.

-Use our detailed Google Map to learn about the history and schedule for each location as you go.
+Click on our detailed Google Map to learn about the history of each location.